Council on Foreign Relations: Cold War era, 1945 to 1979

 David Rockefeller (1915–2017) joined the Council in 1941 and was appointed as a director in 1949.

 A critical study found that of 502 government officials surveyed from 1945 to 1972, more than half were members of the Council.
 During the Eisenhower administration 40% of the top U.S. foreign policy officials were CFR members (Eisenhower himself had been a council member); under Truman, 42% of the top posts were filled by council members.
 During the Kennedy administration, this number rose to 51%, and peaked at 57% under the Johnson administration.

-In 1947, CFR study group member George Kennan anonymously published an article in Foreign Affairs titled, "The Sources of Soviet Conduct," in which he introduced the concept of "containment."
+In 1947, CFR study group member George Kennan anonymously published an article in Foreign Affairs titled "The Sources of Soviet Conduct", in which he introduced the concept of "containment".
 The essay became highly influential in shaping U.S. foreign policy over the course of the next seven presidential administrations.
 Forty years later, Kennan remarked that he had never believed the Soviet Union intended to attack the United States, assuming that point was so self-evident it required no explanation in the original essay.
 William Bundy credited CFR's study groups with helping to lay the framework of thinking that led to the Marshall Plan and NATO.
-Due to new interest in the group, membership grew towards 1,000.
+Due to new interest in the group, membership grew to nearly 1,000.